 In the Venice Code’s own terminology, the Remain option is best classified as a “concrete proposal” and the Leave option as a “question of principle”.
 As a concrete proposal, the Remain alternative indicated a clear legal path for the government to take: do not alter the relationship between the UK and the EU.
 Though the option did not articulate the precise statutory or constitutional change that would follow (and thus was not a “specifically worded draft”), it contained the full policy content of the proposed course of action (retain the legal status quo relationship with the EU).
 The Remain alternative thus demanded little further policy-making discretion or elicitation of the electorate’s preferences.
 Conversely, as a question of principle, the Leave option provided little information regarding what specific policy outcomes should follow.
 Did a Leave vote imply support for formal exit from the EU, but retaining strong economic and cultural links?
 Did it support adopting minimal WTO relations?
 Some blended intermediary?
 The lack of certitude was implied in the Government’s own panoply of possible paths that might follow from a Leave vote, which confirm that the Leave alternative could only be a question of principle.
 By offering one concrete proposal and one question of principle, the Brexit referendum thus lacked unity of form, one of the essential aspects of procedural validity of referendums.

 This distinction between concrete proposals and questions of principle has received less attention than the distinction between advisory and binding referendums.
 Unlike either concrete proposals or questions of principle, binding questions must expressly state the technical change in the statutory or constitutional language that would be effected by the referendum.
 The Supreme Court in Miller observed that it was an unsettled question within the Government whether the Brexit referendum was binding (“the 2016 referendum was described as advisory by some ministers and as decisive by others”).
-However, it is possible to read the Miller’s requirement of Parliamentary statute to effect the withdrawal as indicating that the referendum could only be de jure advisory.
-Many scholars have asserted the referendum was advisory, and, by the lights of the Venice Code, both alternatives presented in the Brexit referendum are characteristic of advisory rather than binding referendums in that neither articulates the formal change to statutory or constitutional language the referendum would effect.
+However, it is possible to read Miller’s requirement of Parliamentary statute to effect the withdrawal as indicating that the referendum could only be de jure advisory.
+Many scholars have asserted the referendum was advisory; and, by the lights of the Venice Code, both alternatives presented in the Brexit referendum are characteristic of advisory rather than binding referendums in that neither articulates the formal change to statutory or constitutional language that the referendum would effect.

 Yet even if the mandate provided by the referendum was only political, it was a political ‘mandate’ in a distinctively obligating sense of the word.
 In the context of representative government, a ‘mandate’ can refer to a situation where one party or bloc can claim political authority to act decisively, based on particularly resounding popular support.
 Such is the type of mandate a party or leader asserts to robustly implement a platform following a dominant electoral victory.
 Yet such a ‘mandate’ has no special meaning.
 It merely the atmospheric descriptor of a high level of legitimacy or moral standing derived from democratic practice, and the standard dynamic of representation – in particular the equivalent value of each formal vote in future elections to politicians – remains intact.